Effective 8/24/20, please visit our ITS Fall 2020 Updates website for current details.

 Please follow these instructions to enable access to Creative Cloud Desktop Apps on your personal device:

 b) Enter your Middlebury email address (firstname.lastname@example.org format) when prompted, then click Continue.

 c) Select Company or School Account.

 d) From the Creative Cloud website, browse for then download your desired app.
 Click Apps in the top of the page to view all apps.

 Adobe support can be found here: Help page.

-- Virtual Labs: A new tool called Apporto is being prepared for use.
+- Virtual Labs: A new tool called Apporto is available for use.
 It provides access to virtual software and desktops through a web browser without the need for VPN or a desktop client.
 Refer to our service catalog listing of applications currently available through Apporto.

-The service is currently available, but we are making some final adjustments the week of 3/23/20.
-To see the platform, visit https://middlebury.apporto.com then sign in with your Middlebury credentials.
+To try out Apporto, visit https://middlebury.apporto.com then sign in with your Middlebury credentials.
 See Apporto Info and Resources to learn more.

 - Additional Software Needs: If you have software needs which have not yet been addressed, please fill out our software and remote access needs via this form.